Radon Guide Review Header

 You are here: Home Page > Guide to Radon > Health Advisory

-On this page: The Surgeon General of the United States says, "Testing is the only way to know if you and your family are at risk from Radon," according to the EPA Guide.
+The Surgeon General of the United States says, "Testing is the only way to know if you and your family are at risk from Radon," according to the EPA Guide.
+This advice is especially important in the Lake Tahoe region, where our granite-rich mountains naturally release Radon into the soil.
+Because many Tahoe homes are built on slopes, over crawlspaces, or on foundations that vary from room to room, Radon levels can differ widely even within the same structure.

 "You cannot predict Radon levels based on state, local, and neighborhood Radon measurements.
 Do not rely on Radon test results taken in other homes in the neighborhood to estimate the Radon level in your home.
 Homes which are next to each other can have different indoor Radon levels.
 Testing is the only way to find out what your home's Radon level is."